We’ve updated our international programs

 Although there is no specific feedback on applications, the industry advisors provided some general feedback on applications to this round below which you may find helpful:

-• Applications that addressed the relevance and importance of both going to London and participating in the Acme residency program scored higher.
-The industry advisors were excited by proposals that articulated how this residency would build on career momentum and clearly understood the benefit impact on the applicant’s career and/or the sector.
+- Industry advisors were excited by proposals that articulated how this residency would build on career momentum and clearly understood the impact of international exposure to the applicant’s work and career.

-• Applicants who demonstrated how they will be leveraging their time in the residency for making connections, strengthening their profile and expanding their network and visibility scored higher.
+- Applicants who demonstrated how they will be leveraging their time in the residency for making connections, expanding their networks in France and Europe, and strengthening their visibility were more competitive.

-• When First Nations artists, history, practices and/or communities are involved in a project, applicants should provide evidence of genuine community consultation and consent, as well as compliance with the Protocols for using First Nations Cultural and Intellectual Property in the Arts.
+- When First Nations artists or communities are referenced in a project, applicants should provide evidence of genuine research and confirmed community consultation and consent, as well as compliance with the Protocols for using First Nations cultural and intellectual property in the arts

-• Applicants are encouraged to contact the Creative Australia International team prior to their submission in to order to talk though their application, gain better understanding of the assessment criteria and receive advice on how to best address the criteria.
+- Applicants are encouraged to contact the Creative Australia International team prior to their submission to talk though their application, gain better understanding of the assessment criteria and receive advice on how to best address the criteria.

-• Given the highly competitive nature of this residency program, you may wish to explore other Creative Australia opportunities, such as the Arts Projects program (for national and/or international self-directed residencies); and the Marten Bequest Scholarship (for interstate and/or overseas professional development activities for artists under the age of 35 years).
+- Given the highly competitive nature of this residency program, applicants should consider exploring other Creative Australia opportunities, such as the Arts Projects program (for national and/or international self-directed residencies); and the Marten Bequest Travelling Scholarships (for interstate and/or overseas professional development activities for artists under the age of 35 years).

 Although there is no specific feedback on applications, the industry advisors provided some general feedback on applications to this round below which you may find helpful: